 The Health Board has been investing its funds in a low yield and highly liquid investments pool since inception.
 Now that the agency has been established and start-up costs have been covered, a substantial fund balance has grown.
 In order to take advantage of this balance, the Health Board has sought other, higher yielding investments options to bring in greater interest income.
 FTF implemented a new investment strategy with the Treasurer's office that continues yield at much higher rate of return (as planned/anticipated), with FTF receiving over a half million dollars in one month.
-This strategy will help to counter the eventual spend down of the agency's fund balance.
+This strategy will continue help to counter the eventual spend down of the agency's fund balance.
+However, as FTF's cash balances continue to decline this revenue source will accordingly fall in relation.